LoganGerber/OpenLD/documentation/openld-overview.md

 ### Context Area
 Area that changes depending on what item the user has selected.
 It will show all relevant data related to the item the user has selected.

 If a DMX fixture is selected, a list of channels along with documentation for the channels is displayed.
+Also, default values for each channel will be displayed.

+If a screen is selected, the image/video, effects, playback speed, and any timing info will be displayed.

 If a DMX fixture inside a `Group Instance` is selected, the user will be able to edit what the fixture does inside this `Group Instance`.